Arthurlee51/PCWST/README.md

 # PCWST
-Pairwise comparisons without stochastic transitivity, as proposed by Lee et al. (2025+)
+Pairwise comparisons without stochastic transitivity, as proposed by Lee and Chen (2025)

 To install this package in R, run the following commands: